opsdroid/opsdroid/docs/connectors/slack.md

 ## ⚠️ **Breaking Changes introduced in opsdroid 0.21.0**

 We have dropped support for the RTM API.
-Now the Slack Connector uses the [events API](https://api.slack.com/apis/connections/events-api).
+Now the Slack Connector uses the [events API](https://api.slack.com/apis/connections/events-api) and [Socket Mode](https://api.slack.com/apis/connections/socket)

-To use the Events API, you will need an **endpoint** which exposes your Opsdroid to the **internet**.
-In case you don't know how, [Exposing Opsdroid via tunnels](https://docs.opsdroid.dev/en/latest/exposing.html) might help out.
+### Migrating away from RTM
+* Follow Requirements and Configuration steps and choose the *Socket Mode* Backend.

 ## Requirements